potatoqualitee/mssqlsuite/README.md

 * `install` - The apps to install.
 Options include: `sqlengine`, `sqlclient`, `sqlpackage`, and `localdb`
 * `sa-password` - The sa password for the SQL instance.
 The default is `dbatools.I0`
+* `collation` - Change the collation associated with the SQL Server instance
+* `version` - The version of SQL Server to install in year format.
+Options are 2017 and 2019, defaults to 2019
 * `show-log` - Show logs, including docker logs, for troubleshooting

 ### Outputs